Every Story Counts

 I Love Public Libraries

-by DeepStateBooks, about 1 month ago
+by DeepStateBooks, 3 months ago

 I love public libraries.
 They are one of the few truly welcoming spaces where people can gather for free, without any expectation to purchase something.
 The library has been a lifesaver when it comes to printing services, printing is expensive nowadays, and I truly appreciate that the library offers affordable options.